On surjectivity in tensor triangular geometry

 \subsection{Acknowledgements}

-We readily thank Paul Balmer for helpful conversations and Julia Pevtsova for raising the question of whether `fiberwise phenomena' admit a general tt-geometric explanation.
+We readily thank Paul Balmer for helpful conversations, Julia Pevtsova for raising the question of whether `fiberwise phenomena' admit a general tt-geometric explanation, and Juan Omar G\'{o}mez for pointing out some results from \cite{gomez}.
+We also thank the anonymous referees for helpful comments on an earlier version of this paper.
 We would also like to thank the Max Planck Institute and the Hausdorff Research Institute for Mathematics for their hospitality in the context of the Trimester program \emph{Spectral Methods in Algebra, Geometry, and Topology} funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC-2047/1 – 390685813.